-I remember when we were just little boys we would argue over who’s mother makes the best pudding or the best lemonade or even the best chicken stew.
+I remember when we were just little boys we would argue over whose mother makes the best pudding or the best lemonade or even the best chicken stew.
 The truth is that people get very territorial when defending their favorite foods and favorite chefs.

-Luckily, however, there is a new show scheduled to premier on Travel Channel that could put an end to food rivalries once and for all.
+Luckily, however, there is a new show scheduled to premiere on Travel Channel that could put an end to food rivalries once and for all.
 The new show is called “Food Wars, ” and Camille Ford is the host.
 The program, which starts on March 9th, aims to pit local heavyweights head to head with each other and see who has the better food.

 How did I know about it?
 Well, today, I happened to stop for lunch at Grill ’Em All; an L.A truck that specializes in gourmet burgers and they were in the process of filming an episode of “Food Wars” pitting Grill ‘Em All against another of L.A’s burger trucks; Bay’s Badass Burgers.